fsprojects/Paket/docs/content/index.md

 Contributing and copyright
 --------------------------

 The project is hosted on [GitHub][gh] where you can [report issues][issues], fork the project and submit pull requests.
-If you're adding a new public API, please also consider adding [samples][content] that can be turned into documentation.
-You might also want to read the [library design notes][readme] to understand how it works.

 To get started with the code, just fork and clone locally.
-Then run the build scripts to retrieve dependencies to be able to build the solution.
+Then build the solution with `build.sh` on Mono, Visual Studio or `build.cmd`. *Please see the [Quick contributing guide in the README][readme] for contribution gudelines*.

 The library is available under MIT license, which allows modification and redistribution for both commercial and non-commercial purposes.
 For more information see the [License file][license] in the GitHub repository.

   [content]: https://github.com/fsprojects/Paket/tree/master/docs/content
   [gh]: https://github.com/fsprojects/Paket